KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/delayed-proof-of-work.md

 Let us suppose a user, Alice, indicates in her digital wallet that she wants to send cryptocurrency money to a friend.
 Alice’s computer now gathers several pieces of information, including any necessary permissions and passwords, the amount that Alice wants to spend, and the receiving address of her friend’s wallet.
 All this information is gathered into a packet of data, called a "transaction," and Alice’s device sends the transaction to the Internet.

-There are several types of devices that will interact with Alice’s transaction on the Internet.
+There are several types of devices that will interact with Alice’s transaction.
 These devices will share the transaction information with other devices supporting the cryptocurrency network.
 For this discussion, we need only focus on one type of device: a cryptocurrency miner.

 ::: tip Note